DevAlexey/fabric-skeleton/ops/README.md

 Basic boilerplate of devops for Hyberledger Fabric based projects.

-#### Why and What

-If you have Hyberledger Fabric based project, question of devops probably will be the one of biggest technical challenges - you will need to have easy and stable ways to deploy/restart/kill your network, especially in cloud environment (like AWS).
- We developed several independent Fabric based projects, this repository is our try to use some of our experience to speed up development process in future projects from DevOps side.

-This repo contains useful files to handle Fabric network with Ansible.
-It also contains boilerplate for command line interface.

 #### How to use it

 To start devops automation of your Hyberledger Fabric project, follow next steps: